MarkPaxton/TestAssignment/README.md

 The application is secured using an OAuth Bearer token (JWT), basic validation of the token is done using a stubbed JWKS store.
-It is assumed further validation of the JWT is performed by an API gateway.
+It is assumed further validation of the JWT is performed by an API gateway, and a real JWKS store can be configured in application.yaml.

 #### Notes on implementation:
-* AccountNumber is globally unique accross all accoutns (IBAN)
+* AccountNumber is globally unique across all accounts (IBAN)
 * Account type is irrelevant to POA grants but to demonstrate different accounts  have differing fields in the resulting responses
 * Added NONE as an auth type to preserve audit log and allow removal of Authorization
 * Account list ONLY includes accounts wit PoA, not accounts owned by self